hpzhang94/hpzhang94.github.io/miscellaneous.md

 ## Besides research

-I am a huge fan of Jay Chou and Lebron James.
-I also love traveling.
+I'm a huge fan of Jay Chou and LeBron James.
+I also enjoy reading novels, sipping whiskey, traveling, snorkeling, and hiking.